dart-lang/language/accepted/future-releases/extension-types/feature-specification.md

 `U` is or contains an extension type, is performed at run time as a type test and type cast on the run-time representation of the extension type as described above.

+*These type casts and type tests where the target type is an extension type may be considered to "bypass" the constructors of the extension type.
+This proposal makes no attempt to prevent this.
+However, support for detecting and thus avoiding that this occurs may be provided via lints or similar mechanisms.*

 An extension type `V` used as an expression (*a type literal*) evaluates to the value of the extension type erasure of the representation type